nxskok/pasias/docs/12-regression.md

 In the regression output, the slope for species is about $-10$.
 It is labelled `speciesniveus`.
-Since species is categorical, `lm` uses the first category, \testsl{exclamationis}, as the baseline and expresses each other species relative to that.
-Since the slope is about $-10$, it says that at any given temperature, the mean pulse rate for \testsl{niveus} is about 10 less than for
+Since species is categorical, `lm` uses the first category, *exclamationis*, as the baseline and expresses each other species relative to that.
+Since the slope is about $-10$, it says that at any given temperature, the mean pulse rate for *niveus* is about 10 less than for *exclamationis*.
-\testsl{exclamationis}.
 This is pretty much what the scatterplot told us.

 We can go a little further here: